pontikis/cliowp/README.md

 ## How to use it

-In order to create your own theme, starting with ClioWP:
+In order to create your own theme with ClioWP:

 * Configure metadata in `style.css`
 * Use your own `screenshot.png`
 * Apply your static HTML design
-* Replace text doamain ('clipowp') with your own
+* Replace text domain ('clipowp') with your own
 * Add your custom code
 * Upload it to WordPress (`wp-content/themes`)